nvta2/icwmp/README.md

 | Device.ManagementServer.ConnectionRequestURL   |
 | Device.ManagementServer.AliasBasedAddressing   |

-In addition to the above defined forced inform parameters as specified in datamodel stanadard, icwmp gives the possibility to add other datamodel parameters as forced inform parameters, by defining them in a json file.
+In addition to the above defined forced inform parameters as specified in datamodel standard, icwmp gives the possibility to add other datamodel parameters as forced inform parameters, by defining them in a JSON file.

-Additional inform parameters can be configured in a json file as below:
+Additional inform parameters can be configured in a JSON file as below:

 ```bash
 root@iopsys:~# cat /etc/icwmpd/forced_inform.json